nuclio/nuclio/README.md

 We considered existing cloud and open-source serverless solutions, but none addressed our needs:

-* Real-time processing with minimal CPU and I/O overhead and maximum parallelism
+* Real-time processing with minimal CPU, GPU and I/O overhead and maximum parallelism
-* Native integration with a large variety of data sources, triggers, and processing models
+* Native integration with a large variety of data sources, triggers, processing models, and ML frameworks.
-* Abstraction of data resources from the function code - to support code portability, simplicity and data-path acceleration
+* Stateful functions with data-path acceleration
 * Simple debugging, regression testing, and multi-versioned CI/CD pipelines
-* Portability across low-power devices, laptops, on-prem clusters and public clouds
+* Portability across low-power devices, laptops, edge, on-prem clusters and public clouds
+* Open-source, but designed for the enterprise (logging, monitoring, security, usability, ..)

 We designed Nuclio to be extendable, using a modular and layered approach that supports constant addition of triggers and data sources.
 We hope many will join us in developing new modules, developer tools, and platforms.